What will the apprentice be doing?

 Day to day duties include:

-- Site visits - Walking around and surveying sites, understand the client's direct needs and wants and producing cost plans based on knowledge of that site
+- Site visits - Walking around and surveying sites, understanding the client's direct needs and wants and producing cost plans based on knowledge of that site

 - Assisting senior surveyors in measuring tender documentation using RLB's in-house measuring software ROSS5D, Assisting senior surveyors in pricing cost plans based on RLB in-house benchmark data